CS126SP20/final-project-asochowski/README.md

 - Clone the Quake Miner project into `/Cinder/my-projects/`.
 - You can now build this project using Cmake

+## Build Settings
+This game is only meant to be played at a 16:9 aspect ratio (i.e. 1920x1080, 1280x720).
+It defaults to running at 720p in windowed mode, however this may be changed by altering `kWidth` and `kHeight` in `/apps/my_app.h` of the project directory.
+You may also change `kFullscreen` in `/apps/m_app.h` to change whether or not the game is fullscreen.

 ## Controls

 ### Main Menu